CryptoHex/DesignPatterns/README.md

 # DesignPatterns
 Examples of Design Patterns in C#
-Simple examples of various design patterns in the .NET Framework.
+Simple examples of various design patterns in the .NET Framework shown in easy to understand console application format.

 # Implemented Design Pattern examples